What is a Diamond Certificate?

 A diamond certificate is the official "finger print" of a diamond graded by an accredited gemological laboratory.
 These reports are the most accurate way to determine the quality of a diamond.

 The purpose of a diamond certificate is to analyze and put down in writing the specific characteristics of a diamond.
-These include but are not limited to: dimensions, carat weight, clarity and color, cut grade and inclusions.
+It includes: dimensions, carat weight, clarity and color, cut grade and inclusions.

 Diamonds graded by the same agency can be compared on identical standards and measurements.
 This fair scale is the best way to determine a diamond's market value, especially since small variations in quality can translate into huge monetary differences.